 Do you know the story of Rahab?
 Rahab was labelled a prostitute, in other words she was someone who indulged in sexual immorality, which is considered a sin.
 So in they eyes of others, she was a sinner.
-But when you read the account when the spies that were sent to inspect Jericho, it seems that she was a different person (Joshua 2).
+But when you read the account about the spies that were sent to inspect Jericho, it seems that she was a different person (Joshua 2).
 She heard the stories of how God took the Israelites through the wilderness and did all His mighty works; she knew they served a mighty God and so she believed.
 The story of Rahab starts with her being a prostitute, after which she was redeemed and became the wife of Salmon and then she gave birth to a boy named Boaz, and we all know who Boaz is..

 Now this story shows us that when we make a decision to obey and submit ourselves to God, He will turn things around for our good.
 The way people used to know you, they will not know you like that anymore.
 The way people used to see you, they will not see you like that anymore.
 Your clothes that were once dirty and now washed white again.
 You will be redeemed in Jesus’ name.
 How many of us used to live a lifestyle that wasn’t pleasing to God, and at some point decided to follow God, yet people look at you as the person you used to be?
 I believe that many of us can identify with this.
 Nowadays instead of forgetting the past, people love to remind you of it.
 This might make you feel as if you cannot move on with your life, but take not of what the what the Bible says in Isaiah 43:18-19; Remember not the former things, nor consider the things of old.
 Behold, I am doing a new thing (ESV).